Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 1 MP (Overload 2 HP)
 Damage: x1 (Physical)
-Special: You may move one square before or after you make your attack roll.
+Special: You may move one square before or after you make your Offense roll.
 If you pay the Overload cost, you may move a square both before AND after.
 Description: A mobile strike.
 This could be a lunging charge, kicking off an enemy to make space as part of your attack, attacking after teleporting a short distance, or some other maneuver where an attack is paired with movement.